shonfeder/shonfeder_net/site/md/projects.md

 - I founded the subreddit, established its core ethos and norms, and recruited the initial team of moderators.
 I was heavily involved in supporting and nurturing the community for several years.
-A group of active and talented moderators and contributers have built up a small, but vibrant online ecosystem with this subreddit at its center.
+A group of active and talented moderators and contributors have built up a small, but vibrant online ecosystem with this subreddit at its center.
 I continue to moderate and contribute to the community at a low frequency.
 - Currently home to a community of nearly 100k subscribers